Ralo93/guitar_vision/README.md

 - [License](#license)

 ## Overview
 The goal of this project is to classify musical pitches accurately from audio recordings.
-The project uses mel spectrograms of audio samples, which are processed with computer vision techniques and analyzed using transfer learning from the VGGish model (a CNN pre-trained on audio data).
+The project uses mel spectrograms of audio samples, which are processed with computer vision techniques and analyzed using transfer learning from the VGGish model (a CNN pre-trained on image data).
 Additionally, the project incorporates data synthesis to expand and diversify the dataset, hoping to improving the robustness and generalization of the model.

 ## Challenges
 The very first challenge lies in translating audio data (in this case .wav-files) into something we can use as features.
 There are numeral features we could extract from audio data, like the following: